nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Ui Class

 The Ui class is represented by the image below.
-The Ui class handles user input and displaying of relevant information including error messages for the program.
+The Ui class handles user input and displaying of the relevant information including error messages for the program.
 In the diagram below, `VariousCommands` represents different commands that may call the Ui Class.

 The `Main` class will call `getUserInput()` to read in user input.
 Commands may then